decentraland/old-documentation/_posts/development-guide/2018-02-6-shape-components.md

 - If you have multiple entities using the same 3D model and no animations, instance a single `GLTFShape` component and assign that same one to the entities that will use it.
 - If your scene has entities that appear and disappear, it might be a good idea to pool these entities and keep them already defined but removed from the engine until needed.
 This will help them appear faster, the trade-off is that they will occupy memory when not in use.
 See ({{ site.baseurl }}{% post_url /development-guide/2018-02-1-entities-components %}#pooling-entities-and-components)

-#### Reuse shapes
+## Reuse shapes

 If multiple entities in your scene use a same primitive or 3D model, there's no need to create an instance of the shape component for each.
-All entities can share one same instance, this keeps your scene lighter to load and prevents you from exceeding the maximum amount of triangles per scene.
+All entities can share one same instance.

+This keeps your scene lighter to load and prevents you from exceeding the [maximum amount]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}) of triangles per scene.

 ```ts
 // Create shape component